 - ¼ teaspoon of garlic powder

-Step 1: Pound chicken breasts with a mallet to an even thickness and season both sides with sugar, salt, and garlic powder.
+- Pound chicken breasts with a mallet to an even thickness and season both sides with sugar, salt, and garlic powder.
 Grill chicken 4-6 minutes on each side or until no longer pink inside.
-Remove from grill and cut into bit sized strips.
+Remove from grill and cut into bite-sized strips.
 Set aside.

-Step 2: In a bowl combine sugar, soy sauce, lemon juice, garlic and ginger.
-Pour into a wok or sauce pan.
+- In a bowl combine sugar, soy sauce, lemon juice, garlic, and ginger.
+Pour into a wok or saucepan.
 Heat the mixture until almost at a boil.
 Combine cornstarch and water.
 Once the sauce starts to boil add the cornstarch mixture and stir until thickened.